FIXED: No Devices Matches MBR Identifier

 Final Thoughts

-Correcting the MBRID mismatch is often the final step needed to get your custom Linux USB install to boot properly.
-Whether you prefer using Linux commands or a Windows utility, now you’ve got the tools to fix the "No Devices Match MBR Identifier" error and continue with your boot process.
+Correcting the MBRID mismatch is often the final step needed to get a custom Linux USB to boot properly.
+You can now choose the Linux method or Windows tool depending on your preference.
+After updating the MBRID, your Linux USB should boot without the "No Devices Match MBR Identifier" error.